abdullaheldamanhoury/Data-Engineering-Project/README.md

     - Create the fact table from the cleaned I94 dataset.

 -  Apache Spark is the technology that used in this project

--  Apache Spark is the technology that used in this project

 ## Conceptual Data Model